freddi301/flow-validator/README.md

 // validate input object, returns original object if valid, throws otherwise Schema.validate(toBeValidated) === toBeValidated // = true

+// same as validate, but it make a copy in case of: arrayOf, tuple, mapping, object, objectExact
+// it can be used when using refinemnts that return not the original value Schema.parse(toBeValidated) === toBeValidated // = false

 // to get JSON error report
 try { Schema.validate() } catch (e) { console.log(e.toJSON()); }